normic/django-data-approvals/README.rst

     ]

-To create an Approval entry simply overwrite the save method.
+To create an Approval entry simply overwrite save_model.

 .. code-block:: python
+    # admin.py
+    from approvals import Approval

-    def save(self, *args, **kwargs):
+    def save(self, request, obj, form, change, commit=False):
-        ...
+        Approval.create(request.user, obj, self.model, obj.id)

+This would create a new Approval with the data from the edited or created obj.
+The obj will not directly show up in your model, you'll have to retrieve and approve it from the Approval first.

 Features
 --------